-- Option 1.
-Energy is within recommended intake for an elderly person. - Option 2.
+- Option 2.
 30-35 g of protein is inadequate.
 Between 10-35% of daily calories from protein is recommended for an elderly person. - Option 3.
 Three meals a day is adequate especially when three between meal nourishments are also offered. - Option 4.
 Three nourishments a day is acceptable, standard practice.

-Q2 Competency: PROFESSIONALISM AND ETHICS DEMONSTRATE COMPREHENSION OF KNOWLEDGE 2.04 c.
+Q2 Competency: PROFESSIONALISM AND ETHICS

+2.04 c.
 Identify client perspectives, needs and assets